MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockOversized.md

 ## Implement the Rest of the Giant Umbrella Block

-For this last tutorial, you’re on your own setting up the rest of the Giant Umbrella block.
-Remember, you’ve got this!
-Here are the steps you’ve followed each time you’ve made a custom block:
+For this last tutorial, you're on your own setting up the rest of the Giant Umbrella block.
+Remember, you've got this!
+Here are the steps you've followed each time you've made a custom block:

 ***Resource Pack Steps***